 We’ve put your key information on a single screen to enable you to transact online anytime, to ensure your super is working as hard as it should be.
 Login online from any device to see your balance and make changes to your account, anywhere, anytime.

 Important info: We’ve updated the way you login.
 From 21 October the way you login will change from using your customer number and PIN to using your email address and a password.
 The first time your login you’ll be guided through how to update your details to set up your new login details.

 Got a question – check out our frequently asked questions or give us a call on 1300 652 770.

 We have also introduced multifactor authentication, which combines your email address and password with an additional security factor – a temporary numeric code sent to you, via email, SMS or call.

 Login to your online account below:

 How your online account helps you

 Your online account will help you keep on top of your account activity, assist you to make simple decisions about your investments – including tips about what you might want to do next and a retirement planning tools to help you better plan for your future.

 Combine your super to save

-If you've had more than one job, chances are you'll have more than one superannuation account and you'll be paying multiple super fees.
+If you've had more than one job, chances are you'll have more than one super account and you'll be paying multiple super fees.